-Shopify decided to expand its business model into the brick-and-mortar retail business in 2013.
+Shopify decided to expand its business model into the bricks-and-mortar retail business in 2013.
 The launch of the Shopify POS app for Android and iOS allows shop owners and mobile business owners the chance to take payments anywhere.

 Whether you’re processing a card payment at a flea market or dealing with a cash payment at your register in-store, Shopify POS can help you process your payments quickly and efficiently.

 Use the Shopify POS app to accept payments in a wide variety of formats, product invoices, and receipts, as well as track and manage your inventory with each sale.